Kiryandongo District

 Kiryandongo District is a district in Western Uganda.
 Like many other Ugandan districts, it is named after its 'chief town', Kiryandongo, where the district headquarters are located.

 Location

 Kiryandongo District is bordered by Nwoya District to the north, Oyam District to the northeast, Apac District to the east, and Masindi District to the south and west.
 Kiryandongo, the location of the district headquarters, lies approximately 225 km northwest of Kampala, Uganda's capital and largest city.
 The coordinates of the district are:02 00N, 32 18E (Latitude:2.0000; Longitude:32.3000).

+Kiryandongo District is made up of several Administrative units and these include Counties, Sub counties, Parishes and Villages.

+Kibanda North County

+There seven sub county and three Town Councils Form up Kibanda North County and these include.